William J. Hadden: Military

-"Mother spent most of her married life as a housewife.
-During World War II she worked for a while in the local uniform industry as a seamstress.
-At this time I was serving as a Chaplain Cadet for the Navy in Vanderbilt University in Nashville, Tennessee...
-I was assigned to the V-12 Officer's Training Corps at Vanderbilt University, where I was able to finish my seminary work in two years and two months instead of the usual three years.
-Then when I graduated, I thought I would go into the Navy as a chaplain.
-However, the war was over just before I graduated in June of 1945."

-William Hadden served as a stateside military chaplain in the US Navy as a Lieutenant (junior grade) during World War II, from June 1944 until December 1949.
+Hadden served as a stateside military chaplain in the US Navy as a Lieutenant (junior grade) during World War II, from June 1944 until December 1949.
 Awarded the American Campaign Medal and the World War II Victory Medal (United States).

 He then transferred to the Tennessee National Guard and also served as a chaplain serving as a Captain in the United States Army Reserve during the Korean War, from December 1949 until July 1954.